iFreaku/iFreaku/README.md

 > Dishook is a tool to send messages using webhooks in Discord.
 ![image](https://media.discordapp.net/attachments/937321259254034522/947034669218684978/unknown.png)
 ### ● All In 1 API
-> Get many Apis like Wikipedia, anime info, character info, anime actions.
-No need to search the whole google database for free Apis because All in 1 Api is here.
+> Get many APIs like Wikipedia, anime info, character info, anime actions.
+No need to search the whole google database for free APIs because All in 1 API is here.
 More Coming Soon...
 ![image](https://media.discordapp.net/attachments/937321259254034522/947036165125570571/unknown.png)